OutSystems/docs-product/src/ref/errors-and-warnings/errors/old-producer-error.md

 # Old Producer Error

 Message
-:   `Producer '<module>' hasn’t been upgraded to the current OutSystems environment version, even though it had been previously upgraded to an old environment version. (...)`
+:   `Producer '<module>' hasn’t been upgraded to the current OutSystems environment version, even though it had been previously upgraded to an old environment version.
+Please publish the module.
+Alternatively, run another environment upgrade.`

 Cause
 :   The module you are trying to publish has a dependency to a producer module that hasn't been compiled in the current Platform Server version yet.
 Possible causes are: